gazebosim/gz-harmonic/highlights.md

     [gz-rendering#752](https://github.com/gazebosim/gz-rendering/pull/752))

 - [Global illumination VCT & CI VCT](https://github.com/gazebosim/gz-rendering/pull/675)
-  - Adds Real Time Global Illumination based on one of these two techniques:
+  - Adds Real Time Global Illumination on the GUI side based on one of these two techniques:
     1. VCT (Voxel Cone Tracing)
-    2. CI VCT (Cascaded Image Voxel Cone Tracing)
+    2. CI VCT (Cascaded Image Voxel Cone Tracing).
+Requires Vulkan.
+    A GUI plugin is provided for each Global illumination technique and offers a number of configurable parameters such as bounce count and voxel resolution that affect the quality of the resulting scene.
+Global illumination for camera sensors is not available yet.

 - [Add Vulkan QML backend](https://github.com/gazebosim/gz-gui/pull/467)
 - [Add support for Acoustic comms](https://github.com/gazebosim/gz-sim/pull/1755), [gz-sim#1793](https://github.com/gazebosim/gz-sim/pull/1793)